deeppavlov/DeepPavlov/deeppavlov/models/morpho_tagger/readme_morpho_basic.md

 ```
 #### Chainer

-The chainer part of the configuration file contains the specification of the neural network
+The `''chainer''` part of the configuration file contains the specification of the neural network
 model and supplementary things such as vocabularies.
 Chainer should be defined as follows:

 ```